rust-lang/rust-forge/platform-support.md

 | `x86_64-unknown-dragonfly`    |  ✓  |  ✓  |     | 64-bit DragonFlyBSD        |
 | `x86_64-unknown-openbsd`      |  ✓  |  ✓  |     | 64-bit OpenBSD             |

+But those aren't the only platforms Rust can compile to, those are the ones that require the standard library.
+When linking only to the core library, Rust can target "bare metal" in the x86, ARM, MIPS, and PowerPC families, and thus applied to a variety of problems.
+It may require defining custom target specifications to do so.
+All such scenarios are tier 3.